LMS Princess Coronation Class 6229 Duchess of Hamilton: Service

-6229 was built in 1938 at Crewe as the tenth member of its class and the last in the second batch of five red streamliners, complete with gold speed cheat stripes (the original five 6220-4 having been given a unique Caledonian blue livery with silver stripes).
-In 1939 No. 6229 swapped identities with the first of the class 6220 Coronation and was sent to North America with a specially-constructed Coronation Scot train to appear at the 1939 New York World's Fair.
+No. 6229 Duchess of Hamilton was built in 1938 at Crewe Works in Crewe as the tenth member of its class and the last in the second batch of five red streamliners (Nos.
+6225-9), complete with gold speed cheat stripes, compare to the first five members (Nos.
+6220-4), which have been given a unique Caledonian blue livery with silver stripes.
+In 1939, No. 6229 swapped identities with the first of the class 6220 Coronation and was sent to North America with a specially-constructed Coronation Scot train to appear at the 1939 New York World's Fair.
 There was therefore for a while a blue 6229 Duchess of Hamilton in the UK and a red No. 6220 Coronation in the USA.
 R.A.
 Riddles drove for most of the tour, owing to the illness of the assigned driver.
-The locomotive (though not its carriages) was shipped back from the USA in 1942 after the outbreak of the Second World War, and the identities of the locomotives were swapped back in 1943.
+The locomotive (though not its carriages) was shipped back from the US in 1942 after the outbreak of the Second World War, and the identities of the locomotives were swapped back in 1943.
 The carriages returned in 1946.

 No. 6229 was painted wartime black livery in November 1944.
-Its streamlined casing was removed for maintenance-efficiency reasons in December 1947 and it was then given the LMS 1946 black livery.
-In 1948, 6229 passed into BR ownership.
-BR renumbered the locomotive as 46229 on 15 April 1948.
+Its streamlined casing was removed for maintenance-efficiency reasons in December 1947, and it was then given the LMS 1946 black livery.
+In 1948, No. 6229 passed into BR ownership and was renumbered to 46229 on 15 April that year.
 It was painted in the short-lived BR blue livery in April 1950, but it was soon repainted on 26 April 1952 into Brunswick green.
 The semi-streamlined smokebox was replaced with a round-topped smokebox in February 1957, and in September 1958 the locomotive was repainted maroon.
 The lining was BR style to begin with; then in October 1959, it received the current LMS style lining which it has carried since in preservation.